puruhirave/DesignPatterns/Structural Patterns/README.md

 # Structural Patterns
-Structural design patterns explores how classes and objects can be composed, to form larger structures.
+Structural design patterns focus on how classes and objects can be composed, to form larger structures.
+These patterns simplifies the structure by identifying the relationships.

 ## Decorator
 * Category: Structural